Achintyaarya/sql-data-analytics-project/README.md

-# sql-data-analytics-project
+# SQl Data Analytics Project
-This repository contains a collection of SQL scripts demonstrating various analytical techniques, such as changes over time, cumulative, performance, data segmentation, part-to-whole analysis.
+This repository demonstrates end-to-end SQL analytics techniques used in data analysis and business intelligence.
+It includes well-structured SQL scripts for data exploration, KPI reporting, trend analysis, cumulative metrics, segmentation, and other analytical use cases.
+The project emphasizes clean, efficient SQL and practical business insights, making it a useful reference for data analysts, BI professionals, and SQL learners.